English (ENG)

 ENG 234.
 Norse Mythology and the Viking World.
 3 Credits.

-This course introduces students to Norse mythology and to the Viking world that was shaped by the stories of Thor, Loki, Odin, and others.
-Students will read original source material in translation, such as Snorri Snorrelson’s Prose Edda, mythical heroic sagas, family sagas, and modern retellings of the myths.
-We will attempt to understand the values, beliefs, and world view of the Scandinavian cultures that practiced Norse paganism, as well as examine its problematic legacy: 20th century German nationalism and 21st century alt-right and white supremacist movements.
+This course is an introduction to Norse mythology and to the Viking world that was shaped by the stories of Thor, Loki, Odin, and others.
+Students will read a wide range of Old Norse mythological and saga literature in translation, as well as modern retellings of the myths.
+We will attempt to understand the values, beliefs, and world view of the Scandinavian cultures that practiced Norse paganism, as well as examine its problematic legacy: 20th century German nationalism and 21st century white supremacist movements.
 In addition, we will explore the influence of Norse myths and Viking culture on video games, comics, film, and television.
 Prerequisite: ENG 102 or permission of dean/instructor.

 ENG 235.
 Children's Literature.
 3 Credits.